Redmi 5

-Xiaomi Redmi 5 and Xiaomi Redmi 5 Plus (Redmi Note 5 in India) are smartphones developed by Xiaomi Inc, announced on 7 December 2017.
+The Redmi 5 and Redmi 5 Plus are Android smartphones developed by Xiaomi Inc, announced on 7 December 2017.
 They are part of Xiaomi's budget Redmi smartphone line.
-The Redmi 5 Plus has been rebranded as Redmi Note 5 for the Indian market.
+The Redmi 5 Plus has been rebranded as the Redmi Note 5 for the Indian market.

 Specifications

 Hardware

-Redmi 5 runs on the Snapdragon 450 processor, and the Plus variant runs on Snapdragon 625.
-Redmi 5 has a 5.7" HD+ display while the Plus comes with 5.99" full HD+ one, both have an 18:9 aspect ratio.
+The Redmi 5 runs on the Snapdragon 450 processor, and the Plus variant runs on Snapdragon 625.
+Redmi 5 has a 5.7-inch HD+ display, while the Plus comes with 5.99-inch Full HD+ one, both have an 18:9 aspect ratio.
 The devices look very similar from the front, the main difference being their size.
-On Redmi 5 Plus, the 5-megapixel front camera is to the right of the earpiece while the flash, with color temperature 4500K, is to the left.
-On the back, the 12MP camera sensor is right above the fingerprint sensor.
+On the Redmi 5 Plus, the 5-megapixel front camera is to the right of the earpiece while the flash, with color temperature 4500K, is to the left.
+On the back, the 12 MP camera sensor is right above the fingerprint sensor.
 The look of the phones at the back is similar to the Redmi Note 4.
-Both the Redmi 5 and Redmi 5 Plus back camera, unlike the Redmi Note 4's, protrudes slightly from the back.
+Both the Redmi 5 and Redmi 5 Plus rear camera, unlike the Redmi Note 4's, protrudes slightly from the back.